temzero/Financial-Ally/README.md

 # FINANCIAL ALLY
 #### Video Demo:  <URL HERE>
-#### Description: Designed to help people track their expenses and incomes
+#### Description:

 **PROJECT OVERVIEW**
 This project empowers individuals and businesses to take control of their finances by tracking income and expenses.
 By simply inputting daily transactions, users gain valuable insights into their spending habits and income sources through intuitive charts and analyses.
 This knowledge equips them to make informed financial decisions and achieve their financial goals.

 **How to Use?**

 Using the tool is straightforward:
     Record Transactions: Enter details like type (income or expense), amount, category, wallet, date, and optional notes.
+(Up and Down Arrow key can use to navigate through input fields)
     Customize Categories and Wallets: Create tailored categories and wallets to match your specific financial needs.
     Set Budgets: Establish spending limits for specific periods and assign them to wallets to monitor your budget adherence.